impurvaja/Walmart-Sales-Analysis-Using_SQL_Python/README.md

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project provides an end-to-end analysis of Walmart sales data, focusing on extracting actionable business insights.
+Python is used for data preprocessing and transformations, while SQL helps perform advanced queries to address business problems.
+The work demonstrates skills in data manipulation, SQL analysis, and building structured data pipelines.

 ---

 ## Project Steps

 ### 1. Set Up the Environment
-   - **Tools Used**: Visual Studio Code (VS Code), Python, SQL (MySQL and PostgreSQL)
+   - **Tools Used**:Visual Studio Code (VS Code), Python, MySQL, PostgreSQL
-   - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
+   - **Goal**: Created a structured workspace in VS Code with organized folders for smooth development.
+   - Ensured a clean setup for handling data and scripts.

 ### 2. Set Up Kaggle API
    - **API Setup**: Obtain your Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to your profile settings and downloading the JSON file.